opendataprincess/NHTSA/README.md

 One claim of a state safety vehicle inspection program is to reduce automobile fatalities.
 According to a 2015 GAO Report, the inspection program in remaining states may not be doing that: http://www.gao.gov/assets/680/672131.pdf

 NJ discontinued safety inspection program 08/01/2010 |
-DC ended safety inspection 10/1/2009
+DC ended safety inspection program 10/1/2009

-Total fatalities is different than total crashes since there can be more than 1 person involved the crash
+Total fatalities in this dataset is different from total crashes since there can be more than 1 person involved in each crash.